abhilash-y-naik/Scene-STGCN/README.md

 <a name="test"></a>
 ## Test

-To reproduce the results of our best model which combines traffic light and crosswalk for pedestrian intention prediction run this command: Download the weights from [here](https://drive.google.com/drive/folders/10TrD2tgbRCkzTIKERhsnB7QKWRDh9kZs?usp=sharing)
+To reproduce the results of our best model which combines traffic light and crosswalk for pedestrian intention prediction run this command: Download weights from [here](https://drive.google.com/drive/folders/10TrD2tgbRCkzTIKERhsnB7QKWRDh9kZs?usp=sharing)

 ```
 python main.py 2 --weights_folder data/graph/intention/2objects